 Company appointed M/s.
-Nageswara Rao & Co, Hyderabad, Practicing Cost Accountants (Firm's Registration Number 000332), as Cost Auditors for the financial year 2019-20.
-The Cost Audit Report as prepared by the Cost Auditors for the financial year 2019-20 has been filed with the Central Government within the due date.
+Nageswara Rao & Co, Hyderabad, Practicing Cost Accountants (Firm's Registration Number 000332), as Cost Auditors for the financial year 2020-21.

 The Board of Directors based on the recommendations of the Audit Committee, has appointed M/s.
 Nageswara Rao & Co, Practicing Cost Accountants (Firm's Registration Number: 000332) as Cost Auditors for conducting Cost Audit of the Cost Records of the Company for the year 2020-21.